openbermuda/80days/stories/community-weather-and-climate-risk.md

 Further, we can provide risk analyses for the likely impact of current and future human behaviour on our climate.

+The talk will follow the structure of an adventure, from hills to mountains.

+Everest is a mountain of data, Lamlam is a land of philosophies and ideas, algorithms, theories.

+Everest has many other resources, powerful computing, wonderful software, brilliant people sharing ideas.

+Lamlam is where we learn to understand each other.
+Ask questions about how we want to use computers, networks and information.

+How we can create wonderful systems with simple, cheap hardware.

+And how Jupyter ties it all together to help us look after our world.

 ## 3 Outline

 I will be looking for images to illustrate each point.
 Let's say 30